richardjkendall/tf-modules/README.md

 keycloak-postgres-rds | Deploys an instance of JBoss Keycloak backed by a postgres database running on RDS | [more details](modules/keycloak-postgres-rds/README.md) lambda-builder | This module is unfinished.
 Builds lambda function artifacts and uploads to a S3 bucket.
 See https://github.com/richardjkendall/lambda-builder for details of how the function is built. | [more details](modules/lambda-builder/README.md) lambda-function | Creates a python lambda function using code in a public github repository.
 Uses docker to build the deployment package.
 Also depends on jq and cut to determine if code has changed in git and a function rebuild is needed.
-See https://github.com/richardjkendall/lambda-builder for details of how the function is built. | [more details](modules/lambda-function/README.md) lambda-schedule | Creates a schedule for triggering a lambda function. | [more details](modules/lambda-schedule/README.md) postgres-rds | Sets up a basic RDS using postgres | [more details](modules/postgres-rds/README.md) prom-grafana | Deploys an instance of prometheus and grafana running on ECS and connected to each other.
+See https://github.com/richardjkendall/lambda-builder for details of how the function is built. | [more details](modules/lambda-function/README.md) lambda-function-node | Creates a nodejs lambda function using code in a public github repository.
+Uses docker to build the deployment package. | [more details](modules/lambda-function-node/README.md) lambda-schedule | Creates a schedule for triggering a lambda function. | [more details](modules/lambda-schedule/README.md) postgres-rds | Sets up a basic RDS using postgres | [more details](modules/postgres-rds/README.md) prom-grafana | Deploys an instance of prometheus and grafana running on ECS and connected to each other.
 Uses EFS to store data.
 Created to help monitor haproxy. | [more details](modules/prom-grafana/README.md)